Professor of Economics

 He is currently editor of the Journal of Law and Economics, and is the founding director of the Herbert Smith Freehills Inititative on Law & Economics at UNSW.

-He has been a Visiting Professor of Economics at the MIT Department of Economics and the MIT Sloan School of Management, Visiting Professor of Economics at the Harvard Economics Department, and Visiting Professor of Law at the University of Chicago Law School.
+He has been a Visiting Professor of Economics at the MIT Department of Economics and the MIT Sloan School of Management, Visiting Professor of Economics at the Harvard Economics Department, and Visiting Professor of Law at the University of Chicago Law School and Columbia Law School.

-He is a Fellow of the Econometric Society and a Fellow of the Academy of Social Sciences in Australia.
+He is a Fellow of the Econometric Society, a Fellow of the Academy of the Social Sciences in Australia, and a Distinguished Fellow of the Luohan Academy.

-His research has been featured in press articles in such outlets as: The New York Times, The Financial Times, the New Republic, and the Daily Kos.
+His research has been featured in press articles in The New York Times, The Financial Times, The Economist, and the New Republic.

-Professor Holden appears regularly as a media commentator and writes for The Australian Financial Review.
-He also writes a weekly column analyzing global economic data called Vital Signs for The Conversation.
+Professor Holden appears regularly as a media commentator, and has published opinion pieces in outlets including The Australian Financial Review, The Australian, The New York Times, and The New Republic.
+He also writes a weekly column called Vital Signs for The Conversation.